Your Dog Is Always Talking

 Broad, Loose Wag

-This is the wag most people think of as "happy," and they are usually right.
-A loose, whole-body wag with a relaxed tail is a genuine expression of positive emotion.
-The key differentiator is looseness -- the body should look fluid, not rigid.
+This is the wag everyone thinks means "happy."
+They're usually right.
+A loose, whole-body wag is genuine positive emotion.
+The key here is looseness.
+The body should look fluid, not stiff.

 Slow Wag (Mid-Height)

-A slow wag at medium height often indicates uncertainty or assessment.
-Your dog is processing a situation and has not decided how they feel about it yet.
-This is a "wait and see" signal.
+A slow wag at medium height usually means uncertainty.
+Your dog's assessing the situation.
+They haven't decided how they feel yet.
+It's essentially a "wait and see" signal.

 Ear Positions